cvanh/wiri/backend/README.md

 # wiri backend
 this is the backend of wiri, It handles all of our request. the setup is just like any other basic laravel app.

+## setup
+install the packages using `composer install` and then copy the .env.example to .env.

 ## boring design shit

 users